clipperhouse/uax29.net/README.md

 ### Performance

 When tokenizing words, I get around 100MB/s on my Macbook M2.
-For typical text, that's around 25MM tokens/s, assuming tokens average 4 bytes.
+For typical text, that's around 25MM tokens/s.
 [Benchmarks](https://github.com/clipperhouse/uax29.net/tree/main/Benchmarks)

-The tokenizer is implemented as a `ref struct`, so you should see zero allocations.
+The tokenizer is implemented as a `ref struct`, so you should see zero allocations for static text such as `byte[]` or `string`/`char`.

+For `Stream` or `TextReader`/`StreamReader`, a default `byte[1024]` buffer needs to be allocated behind the scenes.
+You can specify the size when calling `Create`.
+You can re-use the buffer by calling `SetStream` on an existing tokenizer, which will avoid re-allocation.

 ### Invalid inputs